Update

 Section 504 has rules that explain what disability discrimination is.
 The rules say that places like schools, hospitals, and doctors’ offices have to include people with disabilities.
 The rules say what these places have to do to include people with disabilities.
-Anyone who gets money from the United States government to serve the public or do business has to follow the rules.
+The rules say that state and local healthcare, mental health, and disability agencies have to think about people with disabilities and make sure they can get services in the community and not just in institutions.

 The United States government finished the first Section 504 rules in 1977.
 Many disabled people protested so that the government would make the rules strong.